Chloe Kelly: Senior

 Kelly made her senior national team debut in November 2018, coming in as a substitute in a 3–0 friendly win over Austria in Vienna.

+After coming back from an 11-month absence following an anterior cruciate ligament injury, Kelly scored her first goal for England on 16 June 2022, during a 3–0 victory over Belgium.

 Kelly was named in the England squad for UEFA Women's Euro 2022, which England was hosting, in June 2022.
 On 31 July 2022, Kelly came off the bench to score the winning goal in the 110th minute of the Women's Euro 2022 final match against Germany, securing the win for England in extra time.
 Once she was confirmed onside, she celebrated by removing her shirt and swinging it around her head, revealing a sports bra and receiving a yellow card as a result.
-She was later praised as uniting and empowering women.
-Kelly's celebration was compared to that of American defender Brandi Chastain, who had also famously celebrated a major championship-deciding goal for a host nation by removing her jersey and revealing her sports bra and had also been celebrated as a women's empowerment figure – in Chastain's case, after she scored the winning penalty for the United States against China in the 1999 Women's World Cup Final at the Rose Bowl.
-Chastain congratulated her and also said it put "a big smile on my face" and also later swapped shirts with Kelly after England's friendly against the United States at Wembley that October.
+She was later praised on social media as uniting and empowering women.
+Kelly's celebration emulated American defender Brandi Chastain, who had celebrated in a similar way after she scored the winning penalty for the United States against China in the 1999 Women's World Cup final.
+Chastain congratulated her and said it put "a big smile on my face" later swapping shirts with Kelly after England's friendly against the United States at Wembley that October.

+In the 2023 Arnold Clark Cup, Kelly scored three goals in three games, making her Golden Boot winner of the tournament.

+At the 2023 Finalissima final, Kelly stepped up in the penalty shootout against Brazil and successfully made it 4–2, giving England their first Finalissima victory.